Carbon-Sensitive Fund Construction and Hedging for Green Unit-Linked Life Insurance: A carbon-penalised investment fund

+The set of $\mathbb{F}$-admissible investment portfolios is denoted by $\mcA$. \end{defn} For every $\bmpi\in\mcA$, the dynamics of the associated investment portfolio $X^{\bmpi}$ is given by

-The objective is to maximize the expected utility from terminal wealth in a carbon-penalized setting, preventing the fund manager from pursuing risky assets characterized by a high carbon intensity.
-Such penalization is applied to the terminal portfolio value, and it is assumed to be proportional to the riskiness of stocks, measured according to their realized volatility.
-The idea of penalization is inspired by \cite{rogers2013optimal}, under a slightly different definition (see Remark \ref{remark:Rogers}).
-The carbon-penalized portfolio value at maturity is given by
+The objective is to maximise the expected utility of terminal wealth under a carbon-penalised criterion, which discourages investment in assets with high carbon intensity.
+Such penalisation is applied to the terminal value of the investment portfolio, and it is assumed to be proportional to the riskiness of stocks, measured according to their realized volatility.
+The idea of penalisation is inspired by \cite{rogers2013optimal}, under a slightly different definition (see Section \ref{sec:comparison}).
+The carbon-penalised investment portfolio value at maturity is given by